 Well, don’t worry my fellow fathers, it’s not quite as bad as it sounds.
 The jewels regain their previous volume once the child-rearing period is over.
 And you are back to the races.

 Happy Father’s Day!

-This post was originally published Father’s Day, 2015, revised and republished Father’s Day 2017 and republished again for Father’s Day 2018.
+This post was originally published Father’s Day, 2015.
+It is reviewed, revised and republished every Father’s Day since.
 Enjoy!